alvinedrada/alvinedrada.github.io/essays/coding-standards.md

 <figure>
   <img class="ui medium right floated image" src="https://raw.githubusercontent.com/alvinedrada/alvinedrada.github.io/master/images/whysaylotword.jpg">
-  <figcaption>-Kevin Malone, The Office</figcaption>
+  <figcaption><i>-Kevin Malone, The Office</i></figcaption>
 </figure>

 ## Standards in English and Coding

-Kevin right. wat if me just type rest of essay like dis? u understand still? but it ok cuz save time.
-Please don't talk like Kevin.
+maybe kevin right. wat if me just type rest of essay like dis? u understand still? but it ok cuz save time.
+Just kidding, please don't talk like Kevin.
 English, like many other languages, has its own grammatical structure and standards that people follow.
+We learn these grammar rules as children in grade school in order to help us understand others and for others to understand us.
+Imagine throwing all of that away just to "save some time".
 Programming languages also have coding standards that coders should be following.
-There are tons of avenues that
+There are tons of avenues that we could use to improve the quality of our code